PlaksinAnton/Music-Play-Bot/README.md

 * **[Install Ruby (with rbenv)](https://github.com/rbenv/rbenv) Version 3.2.2**

+* **Clone the repository**
-* **Choose the folder where you want the bot and** use git clone to get this repository on your computer
+	Choose the folder where you want the bot and use git clone to get this repository on your computer
 	$```git clone https://github.com/PlaksinAnton/Music-Play-Bot.git```
 	Get in it
 	$```cd Music-Play-Bot```